pnwairfire/bluesky/README.md

-If no growth objects are specified for a fire, but the fire has 'start' and 'end' keys, a growth object will be created with the 'start' and 'end' values and 'pct' set to 100.0
+If no growth objects are specified for a fire, but the fire has 'start' and 'end' keys, a growth object will be created with the 'start' and 'end' values

 ###### 'fuelbeds'